-I had to tell you what happened to me last night, because it just made me realize how everything that we say, or don’t say, to our kids makes a difference.
+Last night I was thinking about a conversation that I had with our son a few months back.
+I had to tell you what happened because it made me realize how everything we say, or don’t say, to our kids makes a difference.

 “Mom?
 Do you think God said ‘I have the perfect boy for Becky.
 They will love each other a lot.
 She will always be happy when she looks at him.’”